3F/vsSolutionBuildEvent/README.md

 * [CommandEvent](http://vssbe.r-eg.net/doc/Events/CommandEvent/), Errors, Warnings, Cancel-Build, Output-Build, Transmitter, Logging

-Ability to handle events for all subprojects at once in solution as Solution-Events or individually for each project.
+Ability to handle events for all subprojects at once in solution as a Solution-Events or individually for each.

 Different modes for what you want: